CN3ves/DataScienceNotes/pages/python.md

 ### Reserved words

+Reserved words are a special category of words that you're not allowed to use as variable names in a given programming language.
+For instance, in Python, you can't reassign the name True or the word def to a new value.
+See the documentation for the full list of [33 reserved words](https://docs.python.org/3.5/reference/lexical_analysis.html#keywords).

 Every programming language has specific group of words that are associate with a specific meaning and are expected to have a sepecific function.
 These are know as reserved words and shouldn't be used for anything else but their original purpose.
 As such, reversed words can not and should not be used to name variables!
 There are a number of reserved words in Python that are important to know.
 As they are fundamental building blocks of the Python syntax they can be introduced as required.